ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

-- Basic version: Calculation and display of the hopalong attractor and the pixel density (hit numbers) via a color bar.
+- Basic version: Calculation and display of the hopalong attractor and the pixel density via a color bar.
 - Advanced version: Like the basic version, plus statistics and visualization of the pixel hit counts distribution.

 Example of outputs can be found in the "Usage" section above.